Burrowing owl: Status and conservation

 The burrowing owl is endangered in Canada and threatened in Mexico.
 It is a state threatened species in Colorado and Florida and a California species of special concern.
 It is common and widespread in open regions of many Neotropical countries, where they sometimes even inhabit fields and parks in cities.
-In regions bordering the Amazon Rainforest they are spreading with deforestation.
+In regions bordering the Amazon rainforest they are spreading with deforestation.
 It is therefore listed as Least Concern on the IUCN Red List.
 Burrowing owls are protected under the Migratory Bird Treaty Act in Canada, the United States, and Mexico.
 They are also included in CITES Appendix II.
 NatureServe lists the species as Apparently Secure.

+California Endangered Species Act Listing Petition

+In March 2024, Center for Biological Diversity, Urban Bird Foundation, Defenders of Wildlife, Burrowing Owl Preservation Society, Santa Clara Valley Audubon Society, Central Valley Bird Club and San Bernardino Valley Audubon Society submitted a California Endangered Species Act listing petition to the Fish and Game Commission to get protections for five populations of the western burrowing owl.

+The petition requests endangered status for burrowing owls in southwestern California, central-western California and the San Francisco Bay Area, and threatened status for burrowing owls in the Central Valley and southern desert range.